shuai-xu/flink/docs/ops/config.md

 - `taskmanager.network.numberOfBuffers`, and
 - `taskmanager.memory.segment-size`.

-### Configuring Temporary I/O Directories
+### Configuring Temporary I/O Directories and Threads

 Although Flink aims to process as much data in main memory as possible, it is not uncommon that more data needs to be processed than memory is available.
 Flink's runtime is designed to write temporary data to disk to handle these situations.

 The `taskmanager.tmp.dirs` parameter specifies a list of directories into which Flink writes temporary files.
 The paths of the directories need to be separated by ':' (colon character).
-Flink will concurrently write (or read) one temporary file to (from) each configured directory.
+The `io.manager.async.num-read-write-thread` parameter specifies the number of IO threads.
+Flink will concurrently write (or read) one or more temporary files to (from) each configured directory.
+Each file will be bound to a directory and an IO thread.
+The directories and threads will be selected in a roundrobin way.
 This way, temporary I/O can be evenly distributed over multiple independent I/O devices such as hard disks to improve performance.
 To leverage fast I/O devices (e.g., SSD, RAID, NAS), it is possible to specify a directory multiple times.

 If the `taskmanager.tmp.dirs` parameter is not explicitly specified, Flink writes temporary data to the temporary directory of the operating system, such as */tmp* in Linux systems.
+And the default value of `io.manager.async.num-read-write-thread` is 1.

 ### Configuring TaskManager processing slots